 Using hashtags try to combine highly competitive (+1-2mln posts) with low competition tags (1000 – 100 000 posts).
 Make sure all your photos are high-quality.

 Using social media you can use Facebook Ads (one exception: if you paint nudity, or something similar you are not eligible for advertising on Facebook).

 How do I price my art?

-Consider how much time and efforts you put in it, cost of supplies and shipping.
+To calculate how to price your art, consider how much time and efforts you put into it, cost of supplies and shipping or framing.
 Also be aware of commissions and make the price interesting for you.

 Artfinder suggests to implement Basic pricing strategy:

 - Multiply this by the hours spent creating an artwork